-Since the UNL Libraries and most other libraries are currently closed due to the COVID-19 pandemic, you may not have access to the print books you are used to using.
+Since the UNL Libraries and many other libraries are either closed or have restricted access due to the COVID-19 pandemic, you may not have access to the print books you are used to using.
 This guide will give you options for finding ebooks that you can access from home.

 Start by searching the UNL Libraries catalog for the book you need.
 If you know the exact title, you can search for the title in quotation marks to narrow down the search faster.

 You can limit search results to online resources by selecting "Online" near the top of the left-hand column.